xCortlandx/CoDMayaTools/README.md

-Call of Duty Maya Tools supports exporting models, animations, and xcams from Maya.
+Call of Duty Maya Tools supports exporting models, animations, xcams from Maya.
 The tool allows modders to export existing assets from other games or custom assets into a Call of Duty standard file format.
 The plugin includes additional features such as exporting cosmetic joints and Ray's Anim Toolkit for camera animations.

 Exported Files
 Models export as .xmodel_export